Hilary Lawson: Books

 In Reflexivity, Lawson argued that self-reference was central to contemporary philosophy.
 Using Nietzsche, Heidegger and Derrida as the main examples, he sought to show that reflexivity was the primary motor of their work.
 It was implicit that similar arguments could be applied to Wittgenstein and the analytic tradition.

 The introduction to Closure extends the arguments put forward in Reflexivity to the broader philosophical tradition.
 It argues that issues of self-reference undermine currently available philosophical positions.
 The main body of the book describes the process of closure and the means by which people can intervene in the world and seemingly understand it.
 In doing so it seeks to demonstrate that meaning and understanding are not dependent on notions of reference and truth, arguing that although there is nothing in common between closure and openness this does not limit the ability to intervene successfully in the world.
 Other books include Dismantling Truth: Science in Post-Modern Times.
 Articles include After Truth, On Integrity, and Philosophy As.

 Art

-Lawson created his first video paintings in 2001.
+Lawson created his first video paintings in 2001, inspired by his philosophy of 'closure'.
 He went on to found the Open Gallery in 2005, which brought a collective of artists together to develop the medium.

 His video painting work has been exhibited at: the Hayward Gallery (2006); sketch (restaurant) (2007), the ICA (2007), and The Globe at Hay gallery (2008).
 Now Revisited, performed at Shunt, London in 2009, was a video painting installation in five acts in which the audience found themselves the subject of the work.